RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 1. Attribute `data-test`

    DOM attributes with `data-test=""` are used by QE as a means to identify specific DOM elements.

+### Reserved Files
+#### Spandx Config
+The configuration file(s) within this directory are utilized primarily during the `$ yarn start:proxy` local development run.

+This file(s) has multiple team and build dependencies. **Before relocating/moving this file(s) the appropriate teams should be informed.**
+- Development team
+- QE team

+There is a related integration test snapshot(s), `./tests/platform.test.js` that will need to be updated if this file(s) is updated.

 ## Testing
 To test content you'll need to have Node and Yarn installed.